Eudjinn/RepData_PeerAssessment1/PA1_template.md

                steps = as.vector(activity.new.day.avg["weekend", ]),
                day = "weekend")

-# combine two dataframes in order to use in in qplot with facets.
+# combine two dataframes in order to use it in qplot with facets.
-# all this transformation could be done with melt from reshape package but
+# all this transformation could be done using melt from reshape package but
 # I wanted to use base R functionality in this assignment
 activity.avg.day <- rbind(activity.avg.wd, activity.avg.we)
 ```